Lloyd Griffith: Personal life

-Griffith is a keen football fan, supporting home town team Grimsby Town.
+Griffith is a keen football fan of his home town team Grimsby Town.
 On occasion, he does commentary on some of their games for BBC Radio Humberside.

 Griffith was a chorister at Grimsby Minster and then read music at the University of Exeter where he was also a choral scholar in the Exeter Cathedral choir.
 He has featured a number of times on Songs of Praise.
-Griffith still sings professionally and can be seen singing as a deputy in the choirs of St George's Chapel Windsor Castle and Westminster Abbey.
+Griffith still sings professionally and can be seen singing as a deputy in the choirs of St George's Chapel, Windsor Castle and Westminster Abbey.
 His favourite classical composer is Thomas Tallis and his favourite venue to sing in is the Mary Harris Memorial Chapel of the Holy Trinity, part of the University of Exeter where Griffith studied.